 Now, the percentage of website visitors that click on ads of any kind is very small.
 And the percentage of website visitors that click on ads AND actually buy something is much, much smaller.
 So it takes a lot of traffic to make any serious money with affiliate ads.
 That's why Google Ads are more attractive to sites with limited traffic - even though the "per click" payments are small, there are more of them.

-Anyway, if you see an ad on our websites that are NOT Google Ads, chances are they are affiliate ads.
+Anyway, if you see an ad on our websites that are NOT Google Ads, chances are they are affiliate ads or paid ads.
 You can click away on those. :) And if you happen to buy something, we will at some point get some type of commission.

 Amazon.com has its own "affiliate" program that they call Amazon.com Associates.
 It's pretty easy to set up and is also free.
 You can include links to Amazon in general, set up ads that will be populated based on key words you provide, or you can place ads for specific products.
 There are lots of options.
 Again, you only get paid if your website visitor buys something after clicking through the ad on your site.

-In conclusion, by shopping our advertisers, our website visitors help support RV-Dreams.com in multiple ways, and without spending any money at all or by spending an amount they were going to spend anyway.
+In conclusion, by shopping our advertisers and partners, our website visitors help support RV-Dreams.com in multiple ways and also help support other small businesses and other full-timers.
+And through Google Ads, Affiliate Ads, and Amazon, you can help by spending nothing or spending funds you were going to spend anyway. :)

 Every link to our site helps.
 Not only does it bring others to our site, but it helps our rankings on search engines.

 We have several options for promoting your site and doing cross-links if you wish.
 We are all about mutually beneficial relationships.
 Use our Contact Form to send us information if you would like to work together.

 Many of our website visitors do this already and that word of mouth is greatly appreciated.
 Mentions on other forums and in blogs and emails have brought numerous new people to RV-Dreams.com.